- Following the UK Government’s new roadmap out of the Covid-19 crisis, tourism bosses pick top things to look forward to in the remainder of 2021

 The city-region has a long list of tourism developments coming up within the rest of 2021 and through to 2023, meaning that visitors to Greater Manchester have plenty of new and exciting places and events to incorporate into their visit whenever they choose to travel in the coming years.

-At the top of the list for many visitors in 2021 will be the new RHS Garden Bridgewater (1), The Royal Horticultural Society’s first new garden in 17 years, which will open in May in the historic grounds of Worsley New Hall in Salford.
+At the top of the list for many visitors in 2021 will be the new RHS Garden Bridgewater (1), The Royal Horticultural Society’s first new garden in 17 years, which will open on 18 May in the historic grounds of Worsley New Hall in Salford.
 The 154-acre garden is currently the largest gardening project in Europe and will feature one of the UK’s biggest Walled Gardens, a Kitchen Garden, orchards, and a Chinese Streamside Garden amongst other spaces.
 In a similar vein, widespread greater appreciation of outdoor space during the Covid-19 crisis will have people flocking to Northern Roots (2), a 160-acre space in Oldham that plans to become the UK’s largest urban farm and eco-park.

 Several performance venues across the city-region will also reopen after significant upgrades, including: Octagon Bolton (6), one of the region’s best-loved theatres, which will welcome visitors back in 2021 after three years of redevelopment work to the town centre building; Contact (7), the UK’s leading young person’s arts organisation, which has also undertaken a complete transformation over three years and will reopen in autumn 2021 with the first dedicated space for art, health and science in a UK theatre; and Manchester’s oldest music venue, Band on the Wall (8) which will expand into a derelict Victorian building to the rear of the venue and will start hosting gigs for up to 540 people from September 2021.